PodcastsSalud y forma físicaDr. Berg’s Healthy Keto and Intermittent Fasting Podcast

 Dr. Eric Berg DC Bio:

-Dr. Berg, age 60, is a chiropractor who specializes in Healthy Ketosis & Intermittent Fasting.
-He is the author of the best-selling book The Healthy Keto Plan, and is the Director of Dr. Berg Nutritionals.
+Dr. Berg, age 61, is a chiropractor who specializes in Healthy Ketosis & Intermittent Fasting.
+He is the Director of Dr. Berg Nutritionals and author of the best-selling book The Healthy Keto Plan.
 He no longer practices, but focuses on health education through social media.

 Disclaimer: